emorilebo/emorilebo/README.md

 #### ❓ About Me

-- 🔭 I’m currently working on NextJS, JavaScript, Flutter, Rust and Blockchain Projects
+- 🔭 I’m currently working on NextJS,  ReactJS, JavaScript, Flutter, Rust and Solana Blockchain Projects

 - 🌱 I’m currently learning Artificial Intelligence and expanding on DevOps and Project Planning.